-7. Financial Aid Probation or Suspension Student Appeal Procedures

-Students who wish to appeal the financial aid probation or suspension decision shall complete and submit to the Financial Aid Director a letter of appeal.
-The student should provide specific reasons or statement of circumstances that contributed to their nonachievement or lack of satisfactory progress.
+7. Financial Aid Probation or Suspension Student Appeal Procedures- Students who wish to appeal the financial aid probation or suspension decision shall complete and submit to the Financial Aid Coordinator a letter of appeal.
+The student should provide specific reasons or statement of circumstances that contributed to their non-achievement or lack of satisfactory progress.
 Students shall be notified of the decision of their appeal by the Financial Aid Committee.
-If a student is not satisfied with the decision of the committee, he or she may appeal to the Comptroller.
+If a student is not satisfied with the decision of the committee, he or she may appeal to the Dean of Students.
+8. Grades and Hours Attempted- In the evaluation process under federal financial aid guidelines, all grades received will be considered in semester hours attempted.
+A grade of "W" is not punitive in determining the G.P.A.
+(Grade Point Average), but does reflect a lack of progress under "quantity of work" for the minimum completion rate of all courses attempted for federal and state financial aid recipients.